Mans Need : Salvation

 A Sermon on Galatians 1:3-5Read more

-God has not abandoned the world and He has not abandoned you.
-Rather, before sin ever entered the scene, God set in motion a plan to save us from the evil of this world.
-God sent His Son to the cross and raised Him again that we might dwell in his presence.
-This is the Good News that Dr. Martyn Lloyd-Jones teaches us in this sermon from Galations 1:3-5.
-And it is the same truth that was proclaimed to the Galatians who had forgotten their great need for the Gospel.
-But we are no different in that we also are apt to forget what God has done for us.
-When we forget the Gospel, we forget how desperately we need this Good News.
-Do you see your need?
-Are you desperate to be delivered from evil?
-God is not passive when he looks on our need; he loves us so much and has created a way for salvation.
-Consider his great grace, mercy, and compassion and praise him!
+God has not abandoned the world and He has not abandoned His children.
+Rather, before sin ever entered the scene, God set in motion a plan to save His people from the evil of this world.
+God sent His Son to the cross and raised Him again that they might dwell in His presence.
+In this sermon on Galatians 1:3–5 titled “Man’s Need: Salvation,” Dr. Martyn Lloyd-Jones teaches the same truth that was proclaimed to the Galatians who had forgotten their great need for the gospel.
+Christians today are no different in that they also are apt to forget what God has done for them.
+When Christians forget the gospel, they forget how desperately they need this good news and to be delivered from evil.
+God is not passive when He looks on His children’s need; He loves them so much and has created a way for salvation.
+Consider His great grace, mercy, and compassion and praise Him.

 Additional Scripture Translations

 Galatians 1:3-5, New American Standard Bible (NASB)

 3Grace to you and peace from God the Father and our Lord Jesus Christ, 4who gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father, 5to whom be the glory forevermore.
 Amen.

 3Grace be to you and peace from God the Father, and from our Lord Jesus Christ, 4Who gave himself for our sins, that he might deliver us from this present evil world, according to the will of God and our Father: 5To whom be glory for ever and ever.
 Amen.